Abu Sayyaf: Abdurajak Abubakar Janjalani leadership (1989–1998)

-In the early 1990s, MNLF moderated into an established political government, the ARMM.
-It was established in 1989, fully institutionalized by 1996, and became the ruling government in southern Mindanao.
-When Abdurajak returned to Basilan island in 1990, he gathered radical members of the old MNLF who wanted to resume armed struggle and in 1991 established the Abu Sayyaf.
+In the early 1990s, the MNLF moderated into governing the Autonomous Region in Muslim Mindanao, becoming the ruling government in majority Muslim areas of Mindanao in 1996.
+When Abdurajak returned to Basilan in 1990, he gathered radical members of the old MNLF who wanted to resume armed struggle and in 1991 established the Abu Sayyaf.
 Janjalani was funded by a Saudi Islamist, Mohammed Jamal Khalifa, who came to the Philippines in 1987 or 1988 and was head of the Philippine branch of the International Islamic Relief Organization foundation.
 A defector from Abu Sayyaf told Filipino authorities, "The IIRO was behind the construction of Mosques, school buildings, and other livelihood projects" but only "in areas penetrated, highly influenced and controlled by the Abu Sayyaf".
 According to the defector, "Only 10 to 30% of the foreign funding goes to the legitimate relief and livelihood projects and the rest go to terrorist operations".
 Khalifa married a local woman, Alice "Jameelah" Yabo.

 By 1995, Abu Sayyaf was active in large-scale bombings and attacks.
-The first attack was the assault on the town of Ipil in Mindanao in April 1995.
+The first attack was the assault on the town of Ipil, Zamboanga del Sur in April 1995.
 This year marked the escape of 20-year-old Khadaffy Janjalani from Camp Crame in Manila along with another member named Jovenal Bruno.
-On December 18, 1998, Abdurajak was killed in a gun battle with the Philippine National Police on Basilan Island.
-He is thought to have been about 39.
+On December 18, 1998, Abdurajak was killed in a gun battle with the Philippine National Police in Basilan.
+He was thought to have been about 39.

-The death of Aburajik marked a turning point in Abu Sayyaf operations.
-The group shifted to kidnappings, murders, and robberies, under younger brother Khadaffy.
-Basilan, Jolo, and Sulu experienced some of the fiercest fights between government troops and Abu Sayyaf through the early 1990s.
-Abu Sayyaf primarily operates in the southern Philippines with members traveling to Manila and other provinces.
-It was reported that Abu Sayyaf began expanding into neighboring Malaysia and Indonesia by the early 1990s.
-Abu Sayyaf is one of the smallest, but strongest of the Philippine Islamist separatist groups.
-Some Abu Sayyaf members studied or worked in Saudi Arabia and developed ties to mujahadeen, while fighting and training in the war against the Soviet invasion of Afghanistan.
-Abu Sayyaf proclaimed themselves to be mujahideen and freedom fighters.
+The death of Aburajak marked a turning point in Abu Sayyaf operations.
+The group shifted to kidnappings, murders, and robberies, under his younger brother Khadaffy.
+The Sulu Archipelago experienced some of the fiercest fights between government troops and Abu Sayyaf through the early 1990s.
+It was reported that Abu Sayyaf began expanding into neighboring Malaysia and Indonesia by that time.